Exact and high order discretization schemes for Wishart processes and their affine extensions: Numerical results on the simulation methods

 \subsection{Numerical results on the convergence}

-Now, we want to illustrate the theoretical results of convergence obtained in this paper for the different schemes.
-To do so, we have plotted for each scheme $\E[\exp(-\Tr(i{v \hat{X}_{t^N_N}^N}))]$ in function of the time step~$T/N$.
-This expectation is calculated by a Monte-Carlo method.
+Now we want to illustrate the theoretical results of convergence obtained in this paper for the different schemes.
+To do so, we have plotted for each scheme $\E[\exp(-\Tr(i{v \hat{X}_{t^N_N}^N}))]$ in function of the time step $T/N$.
+This expectation is calculated by a Monte Carlo method.
 As for the time comparison, we illustrate the convergence for $d=3$ in Figure~\ref{vfWishart3O1} and $d=10$ in Figure~\ref{Wishart10}.
-Each time, we consider a case where $\alpha \ge d$ and a case where $d-1 \le \alpha < d$, which is in general tougher.
-In these figures, \begin{itemize} \item scheme~$1$ denotes the value obtained by the exact scheme with one time-step, \item scheme~$2$ stands for the second order scheme given by Lemma~\ref{lem_pot_aff} and Proposition~\ref{SGeneralAff}, \item scheme~$3$ denotes the third order scheme given by Theorem~\ref{third_order_theorem}, \item scheme~$4$ is the corrected Euler scheme~\eqref{EulerC}. \end{itemize} Here, we have not plotted the convergence of the second order (bis) scheme given by Lemma~\ref{lem_pot_aff} and Corollary~\ref{Sch_2_bis} because it would have given almost the same convergence as the other second order scheme.
+Each time, we consider a case where $\alpha \ge d$ and a case where $d-1 \le\alpha< d$, which is in general tougher.
+In these figures: \begin{itemize} \item scheme $1$ denotes the value obtained by the exact scheme with one time-step, \item scheme $2$ stands for the second-order scheme given by Theorem~\ref{secondorderthm}, \item scheme $3$ denotes the third-order scheme given by Theorem \ref {thirdordertheorem}, \item scheme $4$ is the corrected Euler scheme (\ref{EulerC}). \end{itemize} Here, we have not plotted the convergence of the second-order (bis) scheme given by Theorem~\ref{fastsecondorderthm} because it would have given almost the same convergence as the other second-order scheme.

 As expected, we observe in both Figures~\ref{vfWishart3O1} and~\ref{Wishart10} convergences that fit our theoretical results.
-Namely, Scheme~2 converges in $O(1/N^2)$ and Scheme~3 converges faster in $O(1/N^3)$.
-In some cases such as Figure~\ref{Wishart10}, Scheme~3 already matches the exact value from $N=2$.
-Even though it seems to converge at a $O(1/N)$ speed, the corrected Euler scheme is clearly not competitive with respect to the other schemes.
-In the tough case $d-1 \le \alpha \le d$, the values obtained by the Euler scheme are in fact outside the figures, and we have put the corresponding values in Table~\ref{Table_Euler}.
+Namely, scheme 2 converges in $O(1/N^2)$ and scheme 3 converges faster in $O(1/N^3)$.
+In some cases, such as Figure~\ref{Wishart10}, scheme 3 already matches the exact value from $N=2$.
+Even though it seems to converge at an $O(1/N)$ speed, the corrected Euler scheme is clearly not competitive with respect to the other schemes.
+In the tough case $d-1 \le\alpha\le d$, the values obtained by the Euler scheme are in fact outside the figures, and we have put the corresponding values in Table~\ref{TableEuler}.